SamFratantonio/IT1025Fall2020FullTerm/Lab4B/readme.md

 # Executive Summary
-Explain the goal for this lab
+The goal of this lab is to learn how to make flowcharts in lucidchart as well as understand the basics of network architecture/topology and what the applications of the different types are.

 # LucidChart